Shaolin (film): Music

-Theme song

-The theme song, "Wu" (悟; roughly translates to "awaken" or "enlighten"), was composed by Chinese composer Q. luv, with Andy Lau performing the song and providing the lyrics.
+The theme song, "Awaken", was composed by Q.luv and sung by Andy Lau, who also wrote the lyrics.

 Production

-Filming started in October 2009 with a ceremony held in Shaolin Monastery.
-News first spread of the project when the film's co-star Jackie Chan announced on his official website that he was involved with the project but was not able to talk about it due to contract restrictions.
+Filming started in October 2009 with a ceremony held in Shaolin Temple.
+News first spread of the project when Jackie Chan announced on his official website that he was involved with the project but was not able to talk about it due to contract restrictions.

-Chan and his crew built their own "Shaolin Temple" in Zhejiang that cost 10 million yuan (US$1.47 million) to avoid damaging the actual temple.
-The cast members shaved their heads bald for filming, whereas Chan, who wore a hat, shaved around his head where his hair was sticking out.
+Chan and his crew built their own "Shaolin Temple" set in Zhejiang that cost 10 million yuan (US$1.47 million) to avoid damaging the actual temple.
+The cast members shaved their heads for filming, whereas Chan, who wore a hat, only shaved around his head where his hair was sticking out.

-Andy Lau's left hand was injured while he was filming a fight scene.
+Andy Lau's left hand was injured while he was shooting a fight scene.

 Release

 Shaolin was originally slated for a late 2010 release.
-It was released in China on 19 January 2011 and in Hong Kong on 27 January.
+It was released in mainland China on 19 January 2011 and in Hong Kong on 27 January.
 It premiered as number one in the Hong Kong box office, grossing US$592,046 during its first week.
-The film also premiered at number one in the Thai and Singaporean box offices during opening week.
+The film also took the top spot in the Thai and Singaporean box offices during its opening week.
 It also went on to break the box office record in Malaysia.